DandelionSprout/adfilt/.github/CONTRIBUTING.md

-(Last updated: 14th of August 2020)
+(Last updated: 6th of October 2020)

 ## Notes on how to contribute: